Yankees vs. Rockies Player Props Betting Odds

 Rizzo Stats

-- Rizzo has picked up a hit in three straight games.
-In his last five games he is batting .211 with a double and an RBI.
+- Rizzo has picked up a hit in four games in a row.
+In his last five games he is batting .200 with a double and an RBI.

 Rizzo Recent Games